 Moving money between sales charge options is not permitted, unless we allow it under our administrative rules.
-Guarantee top-ups are not subject to sales charges.
-See section 3, Maturity guarantee benefit, for more information.
+Guarantee top-up deposits we make to your contract are not subject to sales charges.
+See section 3, Guaranteed benefits, for more information.